 Now that the holidays are over (despite those decorations you still need to take down), you may be feeling a bit unsettled about starting a new year without looking back on the one that has passed, or thinking about the future.
 Yet you don’t have a ton of time for reflection – your To Do list is already getting ridiculous again.

 You can spend as much or as little time on this as you like.
-When I went through these, I completed the exercise in less than 15 minutes.
+When I went through these, I completed the exercise in about 15 minutes.

 Care to share?